PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

-// TODO(Brent): Replace Rasmin anecdote with Daniel?
-He's still doing research
-// with me, and if Rasmin doesn't get the Amazon position, has an
-// accomplishment I can better end a paragraph with.

 // Dr. Gazzillo's comments 2026-07-20
 // - when you say learning their tools, do you mean literal dev tools or also
 //   conceptual tools like algorithms?